gumaerc-testorg/4.406-spring-2007/content/pages/readings.md

 {{< tdopen >}}

-World Wildlife Fund International, Institute of Zoology, and Global Footprint Network, {{% resource_link "47dc80c7-b3ff-4bf0-a7b3-81a073038ac8" "Living Planet Report 2006" %}}.
+World Wildlife Fund International, Institute of Zoology, and Global Footprint Network, [Living Planet Report 2006](https://wwf.panda.org/knowledge_hub/all_publications/living_planet_report_timeline/lpr_2006/).

 Matthews, Emily. _The Weight of Nations: Material Outflows from Industrial Economies_.
 Washington, DC: World Resources Institute, 2000.
 ISBN: 9781569734391.

-Schulz, Klaus J., and Joseph A. Briskey. "{{% resource_link "c5f5f3cf-5b6f-4655-ae1c-56777ee28ba5" "The Global Mineral Resource Assessment Project" %}}."
+Schulz, Klaus J., and Joseph A. Briskey. "[The Global Mineral Resource Assessment Project](http://pubs.usgs.gov/fs/fs053-03/)."
 U.S. Geological Survey Fact Sheet 53-03, June 2003.

-Matos, Grecia, and Lorie Wagner. "{{% resource_link "9c0fe429-6ce0-497a-a310-816881eedb68" "Consumption of Materials in the United States, 1900-1995" %}}." _Annual Reviews of Energy and the Environment_ 23 (1998): 107-122.
+Matos, Grecia, and Lorie Wagner. "[Consumption of Materials in the United States, 1900-1995](http://pubs.usgs.gov/annrev/ar-23-107/)." _Annual Reviews of Energy and the Environment_ 23 (1998): 107-122.

-Wagner, Lorie A. "{{% resource_link "1e89fe83-d514-4f5f-98d1-f0f4f0ebe189" "Materials in the Economy - Material Flows, Scarcity, and the Environment" %}}."
+Wagner, Lorie A. "[Materials in the Economy - Material Flows, Scarcity, and the Environment](http://pubs.usgs.gov/circ/2002/c1221/)."
 U.S. Geological Survey Circular 1221, February 2002.

-{{% resource_link "c73be6b5-54e4-4455-bea4-2d23e6ec84ad" "Mathis Wackernagel Video" %}}.
+[Mathis Wackernagel Video](http://www.metacafe.com/watch/916876/mathis_wackernagel_the_ecological_footprint/).
 Mathis Wackernagel, co-creator of the concept of Ecological Footprint and Executive Director of the Global Footprint Network.
 A streaming video explanation of the concept and utility of the ecological footprint directly from one of its co-creators.

 {{< tdclose >}}